ezyang/csrf-magic/README.txt

 only work for browsers with support for XmlHttpRequest.prototype (this excludes all versions of Internet Explorer).

-To rewrite your own JavaScript library to use csrf-magic.js, note that when JavaScript is enabled the csrfMagicName and csrfMagicToken global variables become available.
-Simply add this to all POST AJAX requests as:
+To rewrite your own JavaScript library to use csrf-magic.js, you should modify your function that generates XMLHttpRequest to have this at the end:

-    csrfMagicName + '=' + csrfMagicToken

-You can see examples of these implementations in csrf-magic.js.
-Also, feel free to prune csrf-magic.js to the code you need (just be careful when updating!)
+    return new CsrfMagic(xhrObject);

+With whatever xhrObject may be.
+If you have literal instances of XMLHttpRequest in your code, find and replace ''new XMLHttpRequest'' with ''new CsrfMagic'' (CsrfMagic will automatically instantiate an XMLHttpRequest object in a cross-platform manner as necessary).

+If you don't want csrf-magic monkeying around with your XMLHttpRequest object, you can manually rewrite your AJAX code to include the variable.
+The important information is stored in the global variables csrfMagicName and csrfMagicToken.
+CsrfMagic.process may also be of interest, as it takes one parameter, a querystring, and prepends the CSRF token to the value.

 3. CONFIGURE